lmullen/lincolnmullen.com/source/_posts/2013-02-13-garry-wills-on-the-colbert-report.markdown

 the papacy like a low-church Protestant.
 On the other hand, Wills bases some of his arguments on denying the usefulness of the book of Hebrews for theology like a ... well, not like a Catholic or most Protestant traditions.
-It's hard to figure out where Wills coming from.
+It's hard to figure out where Wills is coming from.

   [interview]: http://www.colbertnation.com/the-colbert-report-videos/423715/february-11-2013/garry-wills
 <iframe src="http://media.mtvnservices.com/embed/mgid:cms:video:colbertnation.com:423715" width="512" height="288" frameborder="0"></iframe>